centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 #### 2. Error

-This is when we for some reason will deny the payment before completing the order for some reason.
-For example, in Paypal, to streamline it nicely for the customer and to show the proper amount directly, we need to validate that the country we got from Paypal is the same one as we have on the order.
+This is when we for some reason deny the payment before completing the order for some reason.
+Take paypal as an example; in order to streamline it nicely for the customer and show the proper amount directly, we need to validate that the country we got from Paypal is the same one as we have on the order.
 We send:

 ```json